-The particle motion subjected to the foregoing simplifications is well characterized by the Stokes drag.
-Denoting the position of a particle by $\bl x(t)$ and the flow velocity at the particle location by $u(\bl x,t)$, the dimensionless equation of the motion of a particle subjected to the Stokes drag is
+The particle motion subjected to the preceding simplifications is well characterized by the Stokes drag.
+Denoting the position of a particle by $\bl x(t)$ and the flow velocity at the particle location by $\bl u(\bl x,t)$, the dimensionless equation of the motion of a particle subjected to the Stokes drag is

 where $\dot{(\bullet)} := {\rm d} (\bullet) / {\rm d} t$.
-We employed $\tau$, $L$, and $U = L/\tau$ as the time, length, and velocity scales to nondimensionalize corresponding parameters in Eq.~\eqref{stokes}.
-All the following equations are also nondimensionalized based on $\tau$ and $L$. $\tau$ is the particle relaxation time, defined above, and $L$ is a characteristic length scale.
+We employed $\tau$, $L$, and $U = L/\tau$ as the time, length, and velocity scales to non-dimensionalize corresponding parameters in Eq.~\eqref{stokes}.
+All the following equations are also non-dimensionalized based on $\tau$ and $L$. $\tau$ is the particle relaxation time, defined above, and $L$ is a characteristic length scale.
 The following formulations are independent of the choice of $L$, hence its choice is arbitrary.
 Parameters normalized based on the flow time scale rather than the particle relaxation time are distinguished by the subscript $\eta$.
-The only exception is $\tau_\eta$ that denotes the Kolmogorov time scale rather than particle relaxation time normalized by the flow time scale.
+The only exception is $\tau_\eta$ which denotes the dimensional Kolmogorov time scale rather than the particle relaxation time normalized by the flow time scale.
 Although Eq.~\eqref{stokes} appears to be a simple ordinary differential equation, it behaves nonlinearly due to the dependence of $\bl u$ on $\bl x$.
-It is this nonlinear behavior that gives rise to particle segregation, which is a complex and nonlinear phenomenon.
+It is this nonlinear behavior that gives rise to particle clustering, which is a complex and nonlinear phenomenon.